 In Preferences > Postprocessing, you can also have Downie auto-convert everything to MP4, if, for example, you plan to send your downloaded videos along to a phone or tablet.
 You can also have videos automatically open in Permute if you want to convert for specific devices—more about that in a minute.

-Downie lets you search the big sites like YouTube, Vimeo, and TED, right from the search field at the bottom-right of the main window.
+Downie lets you search for videos to download free on the big sites like YouTube, Vimeo, and TED, right from the search field at the bottom-right of the main window.
 That Search popup also has a Top Downloads tab, too.
 But if you’re worried about your kids searching for adult content, or finding it in Top Downloads, you can filter searches and disable Top Downloads in Preferences > Parental Controls.

 - Delayed queue start, so you can download stuff in the middle of the night.